i18next/react-i18next-gitbook/guides/extracting-translations.md

 export default i18n;
 ```

-Check the [options](https://github.com/i18next/i18next-xhr-backend#backend-options) for where missing translation gets send.
+Check the [options](https://github.com/i18next/i18next-xhr-backend#backend-options) for where missing translation gets sent.

 Using node.js and express?
 You can get that endpoint for free: [https://github.com/i18next/i18next-express-middleware\#add-routes](https://github.com/i18next/i18next-express-middleware#add-routes)

-This is the most convenient way of working with react-i18next just develop and run your applications without worrying to much about adding translations to your catalog as those get added automatically.
+This is the most convenient way of working with react-i18next just develop and run your applications without worrying too much about adding translations to your catalog as those get added automatically.

 {% hint style="info" %}
 Wanna have this process on steroids?
 Just hook up a [locize.com](https://locize.com) localization project using the provided backend and get both the saveMissing and loading of translations automated in a true continuous localization process.